Polynomial

 primitive

-Get the primitive part of the polynomial, i.e., the polynomial divided by its content.
+Get the primitive part of the polynomial, i.e., the polynomial with the content removed.

 Examples